- Taxation of corporate income

 Personal income earned by employees is also subject to income tax and you must withhold and pay income tax on gross wages earned, extra payments, bonus pay, holiday pays and other payments that are regarded as wages.

-The natural person income tax rate in 2017 is 20%.
-The tax-free minimum is 180 euros a month of which no deduction of income tax takes place.
+The natural person income tax rate in 2018 is 20%.
 If an employee has filed an application to the person making the payments (employer) concerning the implementation of tax-free income, you can deduct the amount of tax-free income permitted per month when calculating the amount of income tax to be withheld.

 In addition to income tax, you must withhold from the employee´s income the mandatory funded pension payment and unemployment insurance payment.
 Besides, social tax should be paid from gross wages of an employee.